-STEM III: Material Science and Engineering
+STEM Research Seminar III: Material Science and Engineering

-Prerequisite: STEM Research Seminars I, IIA, IIB
+Prerequisite: STEM Research Seminars I and II

-Each full graduate of the Institute will be expected to complete this year-long course introducing students to how the disciplines of science and engineering are integrated with one another.
+Each full graduate of the Institute will complete this year-long course, introducing students to how the disciplines of science and engineering are integrated with one another.
 Students will explore materials science and environmental impact to develop a novel sunscreen formula and the package to contain it for retail purposes.
 Students will learn how to develop an engineering research proposal, and they will create a prototype product to test for quality control.
 All students will complete a culminating project examining sustainable design.